A New Year Can Mean New Hope for Your Heel Pain

 Treatments for heel pain can include simple methods such as an icing regimen, rest, and physical therapy.

 In other cases, advanced treatments may be recommended.
-The can include prescribing custom orthotics to address specific abnormalities in foot structure, or technology such extracorporeal shockwave therapy (ESTW) and laser therapy to relieve pain and encourage faster recovery in damaged tissues.
+The can include prescribing custom orthotics to address specific abnormalities in foot structure, or technology such as laser therapy to relieve pain and encourage faster recovery in damaged tissues.

 Don’t let heel pain continue to be your companion this year.
 With new choices and new treatments, you can make huge strides toward the relief and comfort you do deserve!